awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSyncJob.md

 Required: No

  **Metrics**   <a name="Kendra-Type-DataSourceSyncJob-Metrics"></a>
 Maps a batch delete document request to a specific data source sync job\.
-This is optional and should only be supplied when documents are deleted by a connector\.
+This is optional and should only be supplied when documents are deleted by a data source connector\.
 Type: [DataSourceSyncJobMetrics](API_DataSourceSyncJobMetrics.md) object
 Required: No